 What is a credit card minimum payment?

-How is it calculated?
+How is the minimum payment calculated?

-Typical minimum repayments for most credit cards are in the range of 1%-3% of what you owe (plus interest and charges) or £5-£25, whichever is higher.
+Typical minimum repayments for most credit cards are in the range of 1% to 3% of what you owe (plus interest and charges) or £5 to £25, whichever is higher.
 This means your card minimum payment could be something like 3% (plus interest and charges) or £25.

 What happens if you don’t make the minimum payment?